Sailor Moon Aeons.

 And that's why they had chosen a human, a member of a race who were rather violent at first sight.
 However, there was a balance in them, between warrior and creator.
 That's what made them the best race to choose, of all the races the Val had seen through the centuries they had been travelling around the universe.

 Zen'ji looked at the girl in front of him.
-A part of his mind was cursing destiny, for what he was about to do was crucial for the existance of the line of warriors called Senshi, a race that would not only play a major role in this one system, but in many others throughout the whole galaxy.
+A part of his mind was cursing destiny, for what he was about to do was crucial for the existence of the line of warriors called Senshi, of which Serenity was the first, a race that would not only play a major role in this one system, but in many others throughout the whole galaxy.
 But at the same time, what he was about to do would seal the fate of the only human he considered a friend.
 And ultimately, it would leave a scar in this girl's mind, one he knew wasn't easy to heal.